Machine Learning Engineer Resume Format

 Work Experience

-Your most important section.
-Use reverse chronological format.
-For each role, include company, job title, dates, and 4–6 bullet points starting with strong action verbs.
-Quantify results where possible.
+The most vital element.
+Use reverse chronological order.
+For each position, list employer, title, dates worked, and 4–6 accomplishment-focused bullet points starting with action verbs.
+Quantify results wherever possible.

 Example